One of the worst feelings in the world.

 He created them, and He has a plan for them to do wonderful works, too.

-Their offense is not the totality of who they are as a person; it is a very poor choice they made.
+Their offense is not the totality of who they are as a person; it may be a very poor choice they made.
 Always seek to look for the 90% of what’s right about a person than the 10% of their wrong faults.
 Refuse to be a fault-finder.

 What if I still can’t remove the resentment or bitterness I feel?